 “Science is a field which grows continuously with ever expanding frontiers” – John Bardeen, 1972

-We are detectives investigating the scenes of atoms, molecules, and nanoscale behaviors at materials interfaces.
-Through these investigations, we offer solutions to the society in critically needed areas ranging from sustainable energy to healthcare.
+We are detectives investigating the scenes of atoms, molecules, and nanoscale behaviors at materials interfaces and complex systems.
+Through these studies, we offer solutions to the society in critically needed areas ranging from sustainable energy to healthcare.

 Currently we are focused on three research themes:

 Energy crisis is a key challenge facing the society in the 21st century.
 While a tremendous amount of effort has been devoted to materials development for energy applications, there is still a lack of understanding of the fundamental mechanisms behind energy conversion and storage.
-We tackle this problem by examining the structure-property relationship of energy materials at the nanoscale, using scanning probe microscopy and optical spectroscopy.
-Specifically, we are trying to understand the molecular origin of charge storage and catalytic reactions at liquid-solid interfaces, which is critical for batteries, supercapacitors, and fuel cells.
+We tackle this problem by examining the structure-property relationship of renewable energy systems at the nanoscale, using scanning probe microscopy and optical spectroscopy.
+Specifically, we are trying to understand the molecular origin of energy storage and catalytic reactions at electrochemical interfaces, which is critical for batteries, supercapacitors, electrolyzers, and fuel cells.

-We are working on the design and synthesis of nanomaterials for electrochemical sensing and electrocatalysis.
-Building upon the mechanistic understandings of the liquid-solid interfaces, we formulate new design rules for chemical sensing and conversion, and implement such rules via nanomaterials synthesis.
+We are working on the design and synthesis of nanomaterials for electrocatalysis, in emergent areas such as carbon dioxide reduction, oxygen reduction, and water electrolysis.
+Building upon the mechanistic understandings of the electrochemical liquid-solid interfaces, we formulate new design rules for electrocatalytic reactions, and implement such rules via nanomaterials synthesis.